ryojiang/Waite-Group-s-Object-Oriented-Programming-in-C-/README.md

 1. Not all converted examples can be compiled successfully because some examples are related to compiler itself and Microsoft Windows system.
 If so, one need to use original example source codes, and compile those codes by using Visual C++ or Borland C++ on Microsoft Windows system.

-2. Neither original nor coverted example source codes have been fully tested by any C++ compiler.
+2. Coverted example source codes have NOT been fully tested by any C++ compiler.

 [File name description]